 Here is the way your rule set will look:

 Note that you can also use formulas for the amount value rather than a fixed amount:

 Product Option Conditional Pricing:

-You can also select conditional pricing for the qty, cost and price field of any option.
+You can also select conditional pricing for the qty, cost, discount and price field of any option.